 A number of detector boards are mounted in the mechanic, they are under a collimator along with the window of the camera.
 The active area plane of the detector elements is under the X-ray beam from focal spot of the X-ray source.
 Every two detector boards are connected to a single front-end board while all of front-end boards are connected to the control unit board.
 At most eight FE boards could be connected to one CU board because of the physical area limitation of the CU board.
 All of detector boards work in parallel.
 Every FE board multiplexes the analog signals from two detector boards, and converts them to digital signals.
 After that, the FE boards send the digital signals to the CU board.
 All of these FE boards work in parallel, too.
 The CU board receives the data from these FE boards, and arranges the order of the pixel data according to the physical pixel positions.
 Then it performs the necessary digital signal processing for the re-sequenced pixel data and sends the processed data to the user defined interface.
 The computer software performs two functions, one is to further process or display these processed data, and the other is to send commands to the CU board to control the whole system.

-2.3.1 Detector Board
+2.3.1

-2.3.1.1 Operation Principle

-The Operation principle of photodiode array is shown in Figure 7.
-Photodiode array consists of several photodiodes arranged in a line.
-The light energy impinging on a diode generates a photocurrent, which is integrated by an integration circuitry associated with this pixel.
-During a sampling period the sampling capacitor connects to the output of the integrator through an analog switch.